mellaadaktary/2420-Assignment1/README.md

 When you deploy a new cloud instance, cloud-init takes the configuration that you gave it and automatically applies it like a checklist.
 Cloud-init can do a multitude of things such as set Hostnames, configure network interfaces, create user accounts, and even run scripts.[^10]

-1. we need to create a cloud-init-ALinux.yml file:
+1. We need to create a cloud-init-ALinux.yml file:
 ```bash
 nvim cloud-init-ALinux.yml
 ```
 `nvim` stands for Neovim which is a continuation and extension of Vim the linux text editor here we are just using it to create the .yml file

-now that we have the file paste this yml file content:
+Now that we have the file paste this yml file content:
 ```yml
 #cloud-config
 users: